simon-ritchie/apysc/docs_src/source/assert_arrays_equal_and_arrays_not_equal.md

 **[Interface summary]**

-JavaScript assertion interface for Array values not equal condition.<hr>
+JavaScript assertion interface for the Array values not equal condition.<hr>

 **[Parameters]**